 - A sheet of glass

-- A palette pad (pads you can purchase made of gray or white sheets of coated paper)
+- A palette pad (pads you can purchase from art supply stores or online, are made of gray or white sheets of coated paper)

 - disposable plastic plates (you can keep and reuse once the paint has dried)